Slack vs Discord: Everything You Need to Know

 Text communication

-Slack’s channels
+Slack's threads

-Slack’s channels
+Slack’s threads

-While Discord imposes a limit of 500 channels per server, in a Slack workspace, you can create an unlimited number of channels.
+While Discord imposes a limit of 500 channels per server, in a Slack workspace, you can create an unlimited number of channels

 On the other hand, the free version of Slack limits your message history to the most recent 90 days, whereas Discord comes with unlimited message history access.

-Both apps allow for mentions and reactions, gifs and custom emojis, and other fun perks.
+Both apps allow for mentions and reactions, GIFs and custom emojis, and other fun perks.

-There’s one notable difference that makes Slack slightly better for textual communication — threads.
+There’s one notable difference that makes Slack slightly better for textual communication: threads.

 Discord users repeatedly asked for threads and finally got them in 2021.
 However, compared to Slack’s branched-off conversations, they are more limited.

-Creating a thread in Discord
+Editing a thread in Discord

-Creating a thread in Discord
+Editing a thread in Discord

 Moreover, even while using threads, I find Discord’s interface less intuitive and organized than Slack’s.